satishchpn/explore-aws/README.md

 		Choose IAM Instance Profile:keshri_role
 	Click on Launch Instance

-Connect keshri_ec2 EC2 instance using putty
+Connect keshri_ec2 EC2 instance using Putty
 	Go to EC2
 		Click on Instances
 		Select keshri_ec2 to see the details